aeon-toolkit/aeon/docs/api_reference/base.md

 The interval is in minutes, and checkpoint timing is approximate.
 Periodic writes occur at the next algorithm-specific safe boundary after the interval has elapsed.
-For Arsenal, this is after a complete batch has joined and its results and RNG state have been committed.
-Long-running batches can therefore delay checkpoints beyond the requested interval.
+For Arsenal and DrCIFClassifier, this is after a complete batch has joined and its results and RNG state have been committed.
+Long-running batches can delay checkpoints beyond the requested interval.
 A successful fit also writes a final checkpoint.
 With `checkpoint_interval=None`, only the final automatic write occurs; with `checkpoint_path=None`, automatic writes are disabled.
 Manual `clf.save_checkpoint(path)` is available after fitting.
 A killed job loses work since the last completed write, and no checkpoint exists until the first write.
 Set the interval shorter than the job's wall-time allowance.

-For contracted Arsenal fits, `time_limit_in_minutes` bounds total training time across calls, measured by `fit_elapsed_time_`.
+For contracted Arsenal and DrCIFClassifier fits, `time_limit_in_minutes` bounds total training time across calls, measured by `fit_elapsed_time_`.
 A fit interrupted after 10 hours of a 12 hour contract resumes with 2 hours remaining; raise `time_limit_in_minutes` above the time already spent to grant more. `fit` always starts the budget afresh. `contract_max_n_estimators` remains a limit on the total ensemble size; increase it if it has already been reached.
 A batch may